-During his career, Ben has handled matters involving every enumerated consumer ﬁnance law and asset class, as well as many innovative products and services, including in the areas of mobile and digital banking, merchant services, payments, data analytics, marketplace and online lending, digital currencies and blockchain, personal finance, and foreign exchange.
+In the CFS context, Ben has handled matters involving every consumer finance law and asset class.
+His fintech matters have also ranged widely, including work on mobile and digital banking, merchant acquiring, payments and emerging payments, data analytics, marketplace and online lending, digital currencies and blockchain, personal finance, foreign exchange, and regtech.

 Representation of several financial institutions in connection with efforts to comply with CFPB Consent Orders.